xLPMG/machine-learning-compilers/docs/submissions/03_neon.rst

 3.7 Transposition
 -----------------------------

-In this task we were looking at how to transpose a given ``8x8 matrix`` using assembly.
-Our approach was to firstly look at the ``4x4`` case.
+In this task, we explored how to transpose an ``8x8`` matrix using Neon assembly instructions.
+Our approach was to first develop a solution for the simpler ``4x4`` case.

 3.7.1 Transposition Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We would first load the all 4 columns of matrix A using ``ldr qX, [x0]`` to have the whole matrix in our registers.
+To begin, we loaded all 4 columns of matrix A using ``ldr qX, [x0]``, so that the entire matrix is placed in our registers.
 The second step would be to transpose the matrix:

 .. literalinclude:: ../../src/submissions/03_neon/07_transposition/optimization/trans_neon_4_4.S
     :language: asm